Business to Arts

-Business to Arts is an Irish membership-based, charitable organisation that "brokers, enables and supports creative partnerships between businesses, individuals and the arts".
-Established in 1988, the stated mission of the organisation is to build "creative partnerships between arts and business; so that the creativity and acumen of both communities develop quality cultural experiences and world-class collaborations".
-Membership subscriptions by businesses and individuals form the primary source of funding for the organisation, together with funding from the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.
+Business to Arts is an Irish membership-based, charitable organisation established in 1988.
+It brokers, enables and supports creative partnerships between businesses and individuals.
+Membership subscriptions by businesses and individuals form the primary source of funding for the organisation, together with funding from the Department of Culture, Communications and Sport.

 History and activities

 Business to Arts was incorporated on 24 August 1988 under the name "Cothú.

-The "Business to Arts Awards" have been run by the organisation since 1991.
-In a partnership with the daa (formerly Dublin Airport Authority), the awards given each year are "original" commissioned sculptures.